In 2022, tuition for full-time students at Hellenic College was $21,940 a year.

 If this makes attending the college of your dreams feel scary, remember, the total cost of tuition isn't the final cost for attending college.
 Many students find the actual cost of college is far less than the total tuition after grants, scholarships, and tuition discounts are applied.
 And, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.

-Hellenic College is a private, religious institution, so it has the same tuition for residents of Massachusetts as it does for residents from other states.
+Hellenic College is a private, religious institution, which means it has the same tuition for students from Massachusetts as it does for students who live in other states.

-Tuition at Hellenic College is the same for all students.
+Tuition at Hellenic College is the same for each student.